veracity-nuclear/ml_tools/README.md

 ```

 ## Contributing
-Veracity ML Tools is distributed under the terms of the **BEN TO PROVIDE LICENSE!!!!!!!**.
+Veracity ML Tools is distributed under the terms in the LICENSE file.
 If you propose or make a contribution to this repository, you hereby license your contribution to anyone under this same license.